What Is Castor Oil And Where Does It Come From?

 While this oil is thick, the oil penetrates deep into your skin during the massage and nourishes your skin while detoxifying it.
 It softens your skin.

 Castor oil has been used since ancient times as a natural cure for arthritis pain, inflammation and joint pain.
-Therefore it is right to say that it is the ideal oil for massaging purposes.
+Therefore, We recommend adding Anveya's Jamaican Castor Oil.
+It is right to say that it is the ideal oil for massaging purposes.

 How To Use Castor Oil For Massage?

 While there is no fixed way to massage using castor oil here are a few ways of going about it.